Euclid preparation. XCVI. Cosmology Likelihood for Observables in Euclid (CLOE). 3. Inference and Forecasts: Introduction

 \section{Introduction}

 \Euclid, a medium-class mission of the European Space Agency (ESA) under the \textit{Cosmic Vision 2015--2025} programme, is designed to investigate the accelerated expansion of the Universe, attributed to dark energy \citep{Perlmutter, SN1, SN2}, and to explore the nature of dark matter \citep{Feng2010}.
 It also aims to probe the initial conditions that seeded cosmic structure and to test the limits of general relativity \citep{Laureijs11}.
-Following its successful launch on July $1^{\rm st}$ 2023, \Euclid has begun mapping the cosmos in unprecedented detail, focusing on the \gls{lss} and compiling one of the most extensive galaxy catalogues to date.
+Following its successful launch on July $1$ 2023, \Euclid has begun mapping the cosmos in unprecedented detail, focusing on the \gls{lss} and compiling one of the most extensive galaxy catalogues to date.

-As a cornerstone of contemporary cosmology, \Euclid will complement and extend results from current surveys to test the concordance cosmological model, \LCDM, where cosmic acceleration is driven by a cosmological constant $\varLambda$ \citep{Heymans:2020gsg, DESY3, DESIDR1}.
-The mission also targets the \wowaCDM\ extension, where dark energy is treated as a barotropic fluid with a redshift-dependent equation of state $w(z) \equiv p / \rho c^2$.
-In particular, we adopt the Chevallier--Polarski--Linder (CPL) parametrisation, a widely used Maclaurin expansion for $w(z)$ \citep{Chevallier:2000qy,PhysRevLett.90.091301}.
+As a cornerstone of contemporary cosmology, \Euclid will complement and extend results from current surveys to test the concordance cosmological model, also known as \LCDM, where cosmic acceleration is driven by a cosmological constant $\varLambda$ \citep{Heymans:2020gsg, DESY3, DESIDR1} and the major matter component is Cold Dark Matter.
+The mission also targets the \wowaCDM\ extension, where dark energy is treated as a barotropic fluid with a redshift-dependent equation of state (EoS) $w(z) \equiv p / \rho c^2$.
+In particular, we adopted the Chevallier--Polarski--Linder (CPL) parametrisation, a widely used Maclaurin expansion for $w(z)$ EoS \citep{Chevallier:2000qy,PhysRevLett.90.091301},

 where \wo is the present day ($z=0$) value of the EoS, while \wa measures how fast it evolves with redshift.
 In \LCDM, $\wo=-1$ and $\wa=0$.
-In particular, we aim to quantify the performance of \Euclid in discerning the nature of the dark Universe by comparing the so-called dark energy figure of merit (\fom), which is defined as the inverse square root of the covariance-matrix determinant for the dark energy parameters \wo and \wa \citep{Wang2008},
+In particular, we aimed to quantify the performance of \Euclid in discerning the nature of the dark Universe by comparing the so-called dark energy figure of merit (\fom), which is defined as the inverse square root of the covariance-matrix determinant for the dark energy parameters \wo and \wa \citep{Wang2008},

 A larger \fom indicates a more precise measurement of the dark energy properties.
 For this reason, it is crucial to increase, as much as possible, the available data used for the analysis to decrease the statistical uncertainty associated with these parameters.